 New developments for programming…

-Another exciting development this year saw SAP make SAP Cloud Platform accessible for ABAP developers.
+Another exciting development this year saw SAP make SAP Business Technology Platform accessible for ABAP developers.
 The high level programming language created by SAP, has for many years been available only for on premise systems but is now positioned alongside JAVA or Node.js as the development environments to build SAP business applications and extensions in the cloud.
-This opportunity to develop in ABAP within the SAP Cloud Platform is opening up further growth for the SAP Cloud Platform itself, because there are so many more ABAP developers in the SAP community.
+This opportunity to develop in ABAP within the SAP Business Technology Platform is opening up further growth for the SAP Business Technology Platform itself, because there are so many more ABAP developers in the SAP community.

-Also now available as a service on SAP Cloud Platform is the low-code development platform from Mendix.
-A high profile SAP Solution Extension partner, Mendix enables users who are not developers to create integrated applications thus shortening the time it takes to develop web and mobile apps with its SAP Cloud Platform Rapid Application Development.
+Also now available as a service on SAP Business Technology Platform is the low-code development platform from Mendix.
+A high profile SAP Solution Extension partner, Mendix enables users who are not developers to create integrated applications thus shortening the time it takes to develop web and mobile apps with its SAP Business Technology Platform Rapid Application Development.

 The latest on integration